jkeizer1/SongSequencer/README.md

 - Reset trigger output (optional) and normally connected to the assigned sequencers reset input; trigger duration is 25ms across all sample rates
 - St.Seq.
 Output - this output is intended to be used for the Disting NT Step Sequencer's "Sequence CV Input)" to select 1 of 32 Sequences
 - Seq (A..H) ST Seq # - this selects the NT's Step Sequencer Sequence (1..32) to be sent out on St.Seq.
 Output
-- Assignable control voltage (CV) (optional) (WIP)
+- Assignable control voltage (CV) (optional)

 The assignable control voltage can be anything but most commonly would be used for something like velocity.
-(WIP)

 ## Song Sequencer Inputs